U.S. flag

 Deterrence and Patient Education

-Although Niemann-Pick disease is fatal and often untreatable, the sooner it is recognized, the better is the chance to slow down its progression and limit the complications.
-Niemann-Pick disease is an autosomal recessive (AR) disease, which means both the parents must be affected or carriers of the genes for the disease to pass on to their children.
-Carrier persons of an AR disease do not show signs and symptoms of the disease, but they can pass the defective gene to the next generation.
-So if both the parents are carriers, each pregnancy has a 25% chance of producing a child with the disease.
+Although NPD is fatal and often untreatable, the sooner it is recognized, the better the chance to slow down its progression and limit the complications.
+NPD is an autosomal recessive disease, which means both parents must be affected or carriers of the disease gene for it to be passed on to their children.
+Carriers of an autosomal recessive disease do not show signs and symptoms of the disease, but they can pass the defective gene to the next generation.
+So if both parents are carriers, each pregnancy has a 25% chance of producing a child with the disease.
 Parental counseling should be done, and genetic testing should be offered to families who may be carriers of the disease.

 Enhancing Healthcare Team Outcomes